 Questions your pharmacist may have for you

-Your pharmacist may ask you a few questions about your asthma to make sure you get the best possible advice.
+Your pharmacist may ask you a few questions about your asthma.
+This is to make sure they give you the best possible advice.

 In the past month: